Entanglement and apparent thermality in simulated black holes: Lattice simulator of Dirac fermions in black hole background

-It was demonstrated in Refs.~\cite{Horner_et_al_2023, Daniel_et_al_2025} that a single-particle state initially localised in the region corresponding to the black hole's interior, which evolves unitarily under the mean-field Hamiltonian of Eq.~\eqref{Equation: Mean-Field Hamiltonian}, undergoes scattering across the event horizon that causes it to thermalise with a temperature given by $T_H$.
+It was demonstrated in Refs.~\cite{Horner_hallam_Pachos_2023, Daniel_et_al_2025} that a single-particle state initially localised in the region corresponding to the black hole's interior, which evolves unitarily under the mean-field Hamiltonian of Eq.~\eqref{Equation: Mean-Field Hamiltonian}, undergoes scattering across the event horizon that causes it to thermalise with a temperature given by $T_H$.
 The propagation of the single-particle state across the event horizon, which occurs due to mean-field theory's non-linear dispersion relation \cite{Volovik_2001, Huhtala_Volovik_2002, Volovik_2003, Corley_Jacobson_1996, Corley_1998, Corley_Jacobson_1999, Jacobson_Parentani_2007, Corley_Jacobson_1998}, is analogous to the quantum tunnelling interpretation of Hawking radiation \cite{Parikh_Wilczek_2000}.

-\section{Entropy of simulated $(1+1)$D Dirac fermions in black hole background}
+\section{Entropy of simulated (1+1)D Dirac fermions in black hole background}

 In this section, we derive analytic expressions for the entropy of the fermion zero-modes in the interior and exterior regions of a $(1+1)$-dimensional black hole.
-Two assumptions, that the fermions in the black hole's interior region are in thermal equilibrium with the exterior region and that the temperature of this thermal equilibrium is the Hawking temperature, are key to this derivation.
-The derivation utilises a non-linear dispersion relation to find a finite density of states of the fermion zero-modes, which, in turn, can be used along with the assumptions of thermal equilibrium to obtain their thermal energy and, hence, thermodynamic entropy.
+Two assumptions, that the state describing the fermions in the black hole's interior region is approximately thermal (that is, well described by a Gibbs state), and that the temperature of this state is the Hawking temperature, are key to this derivation.
+The derivation utilises a non-linear dispersion relation to find a finite density of states of the fermion zero-modes, which, in turn, can be used along with the assumptions of thermality to obtain their thermal energy and, hence, thermodynamic entropy.
 Under this assumption of thermality, we expect that the thermodynamic entropy of these fermion zero-modes is equivalent to the entanglement entropy associated with the bipartitioning of space-time by the event horizon \cite{Wald_2001, Mukohyama_1999}.
 In Sec.~\ref {Section: Entanglement entropy of chiral spin-chain simulator}, where numerical simulations of the chiral spin-chain's entanglement entropy are employed, this equivalence will be used to probe the thermality of the black hole.